 Panelboard

 The ability to produce engineered wood products from what would have been considered waste is not only sustainable, but an excellent business strategy.
-Furthermore, the industries have got so good at it that in many cases, its products are more practical for their desired use than what nature originally provided.
+Furthermore, the panelboard industries have got so good at it that in many cases, its engineered wood products are more practical for their desired use than what nature originally provided.
 Straighter, cheaper, more stable, and much easier to cut to source in the right lengths, engineered wood has many benefits.

+However, it does not mean that just any woodcuts or waste wood will do.
 Wood fibers need to be long and strong enough to give these materials the structural integrity they require.
-Bruks Siwertell works closely with customers to ensure that their boards make the best possible use of raw materials.
+Bruks Siwertell works closely with customers to ensure that their engineered boards make the best possible use of raw materials.

 A cut above the rest

 Crucial to many plants in the panelboard industry is the knife-ring flaker, transforming both dry and green timber into wood flakes, which can be compressed and glued together.
-Bruks knifering flakers, with Klöckner flaking systems, set the industry standard.
+Bruks knife-ring flakers, with Klöckner flaking systems, set the industry standard.
 They are optimized to produce high-quality flat flakes with a thickness from 0.3mm, producing a strong, non-porous board.

 All our equipment is designed for durability, and our knife-ring flakers feature easily reversible wear components such as beating arms, liners and edges, delivering even wear patterns and more than doubling tool service life.